List of Iowa Hawkeyes football honorees: All-American selections

 Each year, numerous publications and organizations release lists of All-America teams, hypothetical rosters of players considered the best in the nation at their respective positions.
 The National Collegiate Athletic Association (NCAA) uses officially recognized All-America selectors to determine the consensus selections.
 Over time, the sources used to determine the consensus selections have varied.
 Currently, the NCAA uses five "major" selectors to determine consensus All-Americans: the Associated Press (AP), American Football Coaches Association (AFCA), Football Writers Association of America (FWAA), The Sporting News (TSN), and the Walter Camp Football Foundation (WCFF).
 Many other publications and organization compile their own "minor" All-America teams in addition to the selectors listed here.

 Clyde Williams is often referred to as "Iowa's first All-American".
 Williams, who led the Hawkeyes to its first Big Ten championship in 1900, was named a third-team All-American by Walter Camp that season.
 Williams was the first player west of the Mississippi River to garner All-American honors.
 However, since the following list constitutes only first-team and second-team All-Americans, Williams is not included here.

-Iowa has had 79 first-team All-Americans and 34 second-team All-Americans.
-Of Iowa's 79 first-team All-Americans, 35 were Consensus First-Team All-American selections (Cal Jones and Larry Station were named twice), while 16 were Unanimous First-Team selections.
-The Hawkeyes have had multiple consensus All-Americans seven times in program history (1981, 1985, 2002, 2003, 2017, 2023 and 2024).
-As of 2024, Iowa's 16 Unanimous All Americans is tied for 9th most in college football history.
+Iowa has had 81 first-team All-Americans and 34 second-team All-Americans.
+Of Iowa's 81 first-team All-Americans, 37 were Consensus First-Team All-American selections (Cal Jones and Larry Station were named twice), while 17 were Unanimous First-Team selections.
+The Hawkeyes have had multiple consensus All-Americans eight times in program history (1981, 1985, 2002, 2003, 2017, 2023, 2024 and 2025).
+As of 2025, Iowa's 17 Unanimous All Americans is ranked 9th most in college football history.